 The team tested three different signage designed using social psychological principles for three weeks in 109 stores across the country.
 36 stores were used as the control group.

-Here is a breakdown of the process to this study:
+Here is a breakdown of the process of this study:

 - Step 1: Select signage messages to test.